Stocks, euro fall with German sentiment; oil tumbles

 "Some people see others selling so they’ll just follow suit."

-An MSCI index of stocks in major developed and emerging economies dipped less than 0.1 percent and a pan-European benchmark fell 0.2 percent, while Frankfurt's DAX index lost 1.2 percent, its biggest decline since Aug.
+An MSCI index of stocks in major developed and emerging economies .MIWD00000PUS dipped less than 0.1 percent and a pan-European benchmark .FTEU3 fell 0.2 percent, while Frankfurt's DAX .GDAXI index lost 1.2 percent, its biggest decline since Aug.
 1.

 "The recent string of disappointing economic indicators from (Germany), along with an escalation of sanctions toward Russia, has institutional investors and analysts nervous about future economic conditions," said Scott Smith, senior market analyst at Cambridge Mercantile Group in Calgary.